-Black EyeThe most common cause of a black eye is due to an injury to the face or head.
-Most black eye injuries are minor and heal on their own, however, some may lead to significant injury.
+Black EyeThe most common cause of a black eye is a trauma injury to the face or head.
+Most black eyes are minor and heal on their own; however, some may lead to significant injury.
 In addition to trauma to the face, cosmetic surgery can cause a black eye(s) as a side effect.
-People should be aware of the situations in which medical care should be sought immediately for a black eye.
+Learn when to seek immediate medical care for a black eye.

 Blepharoplasty (Eyelid Surgery)Eyelid surgery, also called blepharoplasty, is a cosmetic procedure in which drooping of the lower and/or upper eyelids is reduced by removing excess skin, muscle, and fat.
 Complications of the procedure include bleeding, infection, dry eyes, an inability to fully close the eyes, eyelid skin that folds in or out abnormally, abnormal skin discoloration of the eyelids, and a pulled-down lower lid lash line or a possible loss of vision.

 Brow Lift Cosmetic SurgeryA brow lift or forehead lift tightens the sagging skin in the forehead region.
 There are two methods of lifts: the classic lift and the endoscopic lift.
 Recovery from the brow lift procedure depends upon the method performed.